 Or you can also explore Google+ to pick the ones that’ll most likely increase your post’s exposure.

-How much time should you spend writing headlines and social media updates?
+How much time should you spend writing headlines and social network updates?

 Do you think that’s necessary?